Elwinmage/ha-reefbeat-component/README.md

 ***If you need other sensors or actuators let me know.***

 > [!IMPORTANT]
-> If your devices are not on the same subnetwork than your Home Assistant please [read this](#my-device-is-not-detected)
+> If your devices are not on the same subnetwork than your Home Assistant please [read this](#my-device-is-not-detected).

 > [!CAUTION]
 > This is not an official RedSea repository.
-Use at your own risk
+Use at your own risk.

 # Summary